megbrimef/urso-examples/README.md

 and _info.js where you have to setup sub namespace

 10) in template.js you can put objects you want to create into this.objects.
-I've created button named 'exampleButton', and text object with class 'exampleText', inside two parent containers with name 'parent1' and id 'parent2'
+I've created button named 'exampleButton'

-11) to find created object use next functions: this.common.find - returns array of objects that created inside component, this.common.findOne - returns first found object this.common.findAll - returns array of objects

-in our case on button press we're using all functions in turn to change text, searching object inside it's parent containers using composite selector '^parent1 #parent2 .exampleText'
+11) to find object outside of component in which you try to find it use global method Urso.find().
+In our example we're searching text object created on play scene from exampleComponent using composite selector '^parent1 #parent2 .exampleText'

 12) launch game.
 Pressing the button you'll see result